 Q. How many DNS records do I need if I want more than one certificate for the same domain?

 One.
-You can obtain multiple certificates for the same domain name in the same AWS account using one CNAME record.
-For example, if you make 2 certificate requests from the same AWS account for the same domain name, you need only 1 DNS CNAME record.
+You can obtain multiple certificates for the same domain name in the same Amazon Web Services account using one CNAME record.
+For example, if you make 2 certificate requests from the same Amazon Web Services account for the same domain name, you need only 1 DNS CNAME record.

 Q. Can I validate multiple domain names with the same CNAME record?